FortneyMFG/AgOpenGPS-Nexus/docs/development/SRS/sections/1X_Platform_Foundations/13-ADR-001 - Adopt Avalonia 12 LTS for the Nexus Desktop UI Shell.md

 ## 4) Rationale

-Avalonia satisfies the modernization goals of §13 — portability, accessibility, and metadata-driven expansion — without leaving the .NET ecosystem.
+Avalonia 12 LTS satisfies the modernization goals of §13 — portability, accessibility, and metadata-driven expansion — without leaving the .NET ecosystem.
 Qt/C++ and hybrid web dashboards introduce additional toolchains and dependency management overhead, while Avalonia delivers cross-platform parity within the same language, runtime, and CI infrastructure already adopted for Core and AgIO.